 The Certificate in College Teaching may be awarded to all graduate students, postdoctoral fellows, and faculty who complete the requirements and evaluation successfully.
 Requirements include classroom teaching, participation in CTL workshops and discipline-specific activities, video teacher consultations, a faculty observation, and completing a teaching portfolio.

-As learning to teach effectively is a developmental process, we suggest that graduate teachers complete the requirements over a minimum of 2 academic years, although several students have finished all requirements in a single academic year.
+As learning to teach effectively is a developmental process, we suggest that all participants complete the requirements over a minimum of two academic years, although it is possible to finish all requirements in a single academic year.

-To qualify for the Certificate in College Teaching, graduate students must teach on the CU Boulder campus for two full semesters with their own students.
+To qualify for the Certificate in College Teaching, instructors must teach on the CU Boulder campus for two full semesters with their own students.
 This teaching may involve courses, recitations, or laboratories.

-Certificants must complete 20 Graduate Teacher Program workshops (which vary in length).
+Participants must attend 20 workshops offered by the Center for Teaching & Learning or approved collaborators.
 Workshops address the needs of beginning and experienced graduate teaching assistants and instructors.
-Graduate teachers should choose activities that are appropriate for their personal level of experience.
+Participants are encouraged to choose activities and workshops that are appropriate for their personal level of experience and interest.
 Workshops cover topics from the following areas:

 - General pedagogy (beginning and advanced)

 - Academic policies (discrimination and harassment, academic ethics)

 - Assessment and evaluation (self, course, and student)